oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Historical resolution {#historical-resolution}

 By default, the status mechanism defined in this specification only conveys information about the state of Reference Tokens at the time the Status List Token was issued.
-The validity period for this information, as defined by the issuer, is explicitly stated by the `iat` (issued at) and `exp` (expiration time) claims for JWT, and their corresponding ones for the CWT representation.
+The validity period for this information, as defined by the issuer, is explicitly stated by the `iat` (issued at) and `exp` (expiration time) claims for JWT and their corresponding ones for the CWT representation.
 If support for historical status information is required, this can be achieved by extending the request for the Status List Token as defined in [](#status-list-request) with a timestamp.
 This feature has additional privacy implications as described in [](#privacy-historical).

 To obtain the Status List Token, the Relying Party MUST send an HTTP GET request to the URI provided in the Referenced Token with the additional query parameter `time` and its value being a unix timestamp.
 The response for a valid request SHOULD contain a Status List Token that was valid for that specified time or an error.

-If the Server does not support the additional query parameter, it SHOULD return a status code of 501 (Not Implemented), or if the requested time is not supported it SHOULD return a status code of 406 (Not Acceptable).
+If the Server does not support the additional query parameter, it SHOULD return a status code of 501 (Not Implemented) or if the requested time is not supported it SHOULD return a status code of 406 (Not Acceptable).
 A Status List Token might be served via static file hosting (e.g., leveraging a Content Delivery Network), which would result in the client not being able to retrieve those status codes.
 Thus, the client MUST verify support for this feature by verifying that the requested timestamp is within the valid time of the returned token signaled via `iat` (`6` for CWT) and `exp` (`4` for CWT).

 The following is a non-normative example of a GET request using the `time` query parameter: